canhtuongvinh/cms-system/ProblemBackground/BusinessProblem.md

 - The Financial Ombudsman Service (FOS) received **305,726 new complaints in 2024/25**, a **54 percent increase** on the previous year and the highest level for six years.
 - Complaints about hire purchase motor products rose from **21,441 in 2023/24** to **76,160 in 2024/25**.
 Complaints about credit cards increased from **24,402** to **60,364** over the same period.

-At firm level, FCA aggregate data shows a large and steady flow of complaints.
+At firm level, FCA aggregated data shows a large and steady flow of complaints.

 - In **2024 H1**, firms received **1.86 million** complaints.
 - In **2024 H2**, firms received **1.78 million** complaints.